tigerbeetle/tigerbeetle/README.md

 ## QuickStart

-TigerBeetle is easy to run with and without Docker, depending on your preference.
+TigerBeetle is easy to run with or without Docker, depending on your preference.

 ### With Docker